facebook/react/packages/react-events/docs/Press.md

 ### onPressEnd: (e: PressEvent) => void

-Called once the element is no longer pressed (because it was released, or moved beyond the hit bounds).
+Called once the element is no longer pressed (because the press was released, cancelled, or moved beyond the hit bounds).
 If the press starts again before the `delayPressEnd` threshold is exceeded then the delay is reset to prevent `onPressEnd` being called during a press.

 ### onPressMove: (e: PressEvent) => void